stylesuxx/Tannh-user/README.md

 If you want to add new pages via admin interface you need to install it and add a user:

     bin/gpm install admin
+    bin/grav newuser

+Now browse to [localhost:1111/admin](http://localhost:1111/admin) and log in with your newly created credentials.